cg-tuwien/Auto-Vk-Toolkit/docs/dynamic_rendering.md

 ## Pipeline creation

-The creation of the pipeline needs to be sligthly modified.
-First, the pipeline needs to be notified, that we intend to use it together with dynamic rendering.
-To do this the enum `avk::cfg::dynamic_rendering::enabled` needs to be passed as a parameter into the pipeline constructor.
+The creation of the pipeline needs to be sligthly modified to enable dynamic rendering.
+First, the pipeline needs to be notified, stating that we intend to use it together with dynamic rendering by passing the enum value `avk::cfg::dynamic_rendering::enabled` as a parameter to the pipeline constructor or pipeline creation function `create_graphics_pipeline_for`.

-Second, the attachments passed into the pipeline also need to be different.
-For this purpose, analogous to how attachments for typical pipelines are created, the API offers three functions for creating dynamic attachments.
+Second, the attachments passed into the pipeline also need to be differently declared: Analogous to how attachments for typical pipelines are created, the API offers three functions for creating dynamic attachments.
 These are:
 - `declare_dynamic(std::tuple<vk::Format, vk::SampleCountFlagBits> aFormatAndSamples, subpass_usages aUsage);`
 - `declare_dynamic(vk::Format aFormat, subpass_usages aUsage);`
 - `declare_dynamic_for(const image_view_t& aImageView, subpass_usages aUsage);`.